 The first phase, 4 miles in length, from Rt.
 93 E. Broad St. Hazleton to the Ashmore area was completed in 2005 with the grand opening in May with public hike and bike event with a community picnic.
 Plans are going forward to start the second phase from Ashmore to Eckley.
 Funding has come from state and county funds with local matching from community groups and volunteer fund raisers.

 Location of Trail: One mile beyond Hazleton General Hospital on Rt.
 93 (E. Broad St.) on the left after St. Luke Manor and just before the Arthur Gardner Parkway (southern beltway).
 A paved entrance leads to a large parking lot for 25 cars.
+Current trail length about 6 miles.
+Phase III of trail construction is underway to connect GHRT with Eckley Miners Village.

 Feel free to download a copy of the Trail Brochure with map as pictured above for your reference.
 Brochures are also provided at the Trail Head Kiosk.